-- Spelling: Make sure you have the correct spelling in your titles and descriptions!
+Make sure you have the correct spelling in your titles and descriptions.
 When buyers are searching for Lululemon leggings, your listing may not show up if it is titled “Lululemom leggings”

-- Item category: Make sure your dresses are in the dress category and your coats are in the coats and jackets category!
-Additionally, make sure you are within the gender description you feel it fits best, for example, listing a ladies fit item in the women’s category vs the men’s category.
+It is important to check that your dresses are in the dress category and your coats are in the coats and jackets category.
+Additionally, make sure you are within the gender description you feel it fits best, for example, listing a ladies fit item in the women’s category versus the men’s category.